Freight tech startup Forto raises $240 million in Softbank-led round

 The investment round, led by Softbank Vision Fund 2, values Forto at $1.2 billion and brings the total amount of venture funding it has raised to $360 million.

-Softbank has placed other bets on freight tech including on China’s Full Truck Alliance, which has filed to do an initial public offering in New York that would value it at more than $20 billion.
+Softbank has placed other bets on freight tech including on China's Full Truck Alliance (YMM.N), which has filed to do an initial public offering in New York that would value it at more than $20 billion. read more

 With supply chains strained by shifting consumption patterns and a steep economic recovery, Forto says its freight management system is key for clients to maximise the visibility and flexibility of their own shipments.

 Larger clients include online furniture retailer Home 24 and German supermarket chain Edeka.
-Forto has also handled shipments for commodities house Glencore and industrial group ThyssenKrupp.
+Forto has also handled shipments for commodities house Glencore (GLEN.L) and industrial group ThyssenKrupp (TKAG.DE).

 “We are building the digital backbone of global trade – 90% of the goods that we have in our hands are either in a container or have been in a container," said Wax.